 April 2018 marks a great deal of changes happening within the UK Law which directly affect Employment - both for the employer as well as the employee.
 To make things as straightforward as possible, for both employees and employers, we've summed up how these changes could potentially affect you, and exactly what you need to know.

 As of 4th April 2018, employers across the United Kingdom, who have at least 250 employees, will be required to publish information about the differences in pay for men and women in their company, as part of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Changes to the taxation of termination payments

 The Government are making changes to the taxation of termination payments, this includes:

-• Removing the distinction between contractual and non-contractual Payments In Lieu Of Notice, making them taxable and subject to Class 1 NICs
+• Eliminating the distinction among contractual and non-contractual Payments In Lieu Of Notice, making them taxable and subject to Class 1 NICs

-• Ensuring that the first £30,000 of a termination payment remains exempt from income tax
+• The first £30,000 of a termination payment will stay excluded from income tax

 Increase in the minimum wage;

 The National Living Wage, the minimum rate paid to workers 25 and over, will be increasing by 4.4% from April 1st to £7.83 an hour.